-Luckily, you can improve your balance and reduce your risk of falls.
-Doing so can support your independence and quality of life, too.
+You can improve your balance, to support your independence and quality of life.
 All you have to do is move!
 Keep moving however you can for as long as you can.

 The more you move, the better your balance will be.

-Whatever fitness level you are, it's never too late to start.
-You can work your fitness goals up from performing everyday activities to following a balance-focussed exercise routine.
+And whatever fitness level you are, it's never too late to start.
+You can work your fitness goals up from performing everyday activities to following a balance-focussed exercise regimen.